Shannon Allstott

 Partner Providers

-Shaw Family Practice was born from the rough experiences Dr. Shaw had growing up and seeing the women around her having their stories ignored, silenced, and seeing families suffer because of the maternal figures falling ill.
+The Cool Clinic was born from the rough experiences Dr. Cool had growing up and seeing the women around her having their stories ignored, silenced, and seeing families suffer because of the maternal figures falling ill.
 The caregivers feeling their health had to come last.
-Dr. Shaw watched as her mother struggled to have medical conditions addressed.
+Dr. Cool watched as her mother struggled to have medical conditions addressed.
 She vowed to change healthcare as a result.

 At the National University of Health Sciences, she earned two doctorates the first was a Doctor of Chiropractic, and the second a Doctor of Naturopathic Medicine.
 She also has completed advanced training through the International Chiropractic Pediatric Association, certified in Webster Technique to care for pregnant patients, and Certified from the Academy Council on Chiropractic Pediatrics for all the children whose loving family brings them into this office.
 Dr. Shaw is a member of the American Chiropractic Association, Colorado Association of Naturopathic Doctors, an executive committee member of the Pediatrics Council for the ACA.

-Dr. Shaw continues to train and learn advanced techniques to care for her patients, the people who trust her with their health.
-As a mother to an active boy and wife of a physicist, life is never boring.
+Dr. Cool continues to train and learn advanced techniques to care for her patients, the people who trust her with their health.
+As a mother to an active boy, life is never boring.
 She finds ways to incorporate nature in all areas of her life and is happiest with a cup of tea or hiking with her family.

 I have been involved in the healing arts community for the last 23 years.
 As an instructor, massage therapist, cranio sacral therapist, and now as a certified diplomat of acupuncture I seek to help my patients restore balance with their bodies.
 Working with the meridians in the body to move the flow of life force energy: Qi, or through gentle manipulation of soft tissue my goal is to inform and empower my patients.
 I’ve always considered my practice to be an interactive journey between practitioner and patient.
 Creating a safe space where my patients can heal and restore balance is what’s most important to me.